 With a deep commitment to supporting individuals and families from diverse backgrounds, Wadia helps clients overcome obstacles and thrive.
 Whether addressing stress, navigating relationship dynamics, or building self-awareness, Wadia is dedicated to walking alongside her clients every step of the way.

-My therapeutic style is calm, collaborative, and grounded.
-I’ll always hold space for you to be heard, while also helping you explore what’s getting in your way—and what tools can help you move forward.
-My approach is person-centered, which means our work is guided by your needs and your pace.
-I also incorporate Cognitive Behavioral Therapy (CBT) tools to support you in reframing unhelpful thoughts and building practical coping skills.
+Her style is calm, collaborative, and grounded.
+Christina holds space for clients to be heard while helping them identify what’s getting in the way and what tools can move them forward.
+She is person-centered—guided by each client’s needs and pace—and integrates Cognitive Behavioral Therapy (CBT) to reframe unhelpful thoughts and build practical coping skills.

-I’m especially passionate about supporting the Black community and holding culturally affirming space for healing.
-At the same time, I welcome and affirm people from all backgrounds, identities, and walks of life.
+Christina is especially passionate about supporting the Black community and offering culturally affirming care, while welcoming people of all backgrounds, identities, and experiences.

-Outside of the therapy room, I practice what I preach—nurturing my well-being through movement, reflection, and connection with the people I love.
+Outside the therapy room, she nurtures her own well-being through movement, reflection, and connection with loved ones.

-Therapy doesn’t have to feel intimidating.
-Let’s start the journey together, one step at a time.
+Therapy doesn’t have to feel intimidating—Christina partners with clients to take the journey one step at a time.

 Specialties: